 Confirm that the Connection type radio button is set to SSH.

 A PuTTY security alert about the server’s host key appears the first time you connect.
 Click Yes.

 Enter your account username when prompted and then press ENTER.

 Type your account password when prompted and then press ENTER.

 You can now run commands.
 For example, to see a listing of the current directory, type ls and then press ENTER.

 To close the SSH connection when you are done, type exit and then press ENTER.

 In this step, we will go through the main/most commonly used shell commands that you should learn about!

 mkdir – This command is used to create a new directory (stands for “make directory”).
-It simply creates a new directory with your chosen name, for example mkdir NewFolder will create a new directory with a name “NewFolder” in your currently active directory (where you are right now).
+It simply creates a new directory with your chosen name, for example, mkdir NewFolder will create a new directory with the name “NewFolder” in your currently active directory (where you are right now).

 rm – This command is used to remove a chosen file/directory.
 For example, rm NewFile will remove the previously created file named “NewFile”.
 If you wish to remove a directory and all the directories inside of it, use rm -r NewFolder, this will delete the folder “NewFolder” and all the other folders inside of it.